Auroratide/auroratide.com/content/posts/pixelart-and-the-image-rendering-paradox/content.md

 <major-point>

-The `pixelated` and `crisp-edges` values are not semantically interchangable.
+The `pixelated` and `crisp-edges` values are not semantically interchangeable.

 </major-point>